 The report can be reproduced for free as long as the authorship is mentioned.
-We recommend the following quote:

-Culture 2030 Goal campaign (2021), "Culture in the Localization of the 2030 Agenda: An Analysis of Voluntary Local Reviews".
-Published in Barcelona, Paris, Abidjan, Montreal, The Hague and Brussels, in the frame of the 4th UCLG Culture Summit taking place on 9-11 September 2021.
+We recommend the following quote: Culture 2030 Goal campaign (2021), "Culture in the Localization of the SDGs: An Analysis of Voluntary Local Reviews".
+Published in Abidjan, Barcelona, Brussels, The Hague, Montreal and Paris, in the frame of the 4th UCLG Culture Summit organised in Izmir on 9-11 September 2021.

-This report was written by Dr. Ege Yildirim (ICOMOS), with contributions from Jordi Pascual and Marta Llobet (UCLG), Stephen Wyber (IFLA), Silja Fischer (IMC), and Gabriel Caballero (ICOMOS).
+This report was written by Dr. Ege Yildirim (ICOMOS), with contributions from Jordi Pascual, Marta Llobet, Sarah Vieux and Agnès Ruiz (UCLG), Stephen Wyber (IFLA), Silja Fischer (IMC), and Gabriel Caballero (ICOMOS).
 Support in the analysis of keywords was provided by Ilgem Coban (Urban Planner).
+The layout of the report was done by Sarah Vieux (UCLG).